 Combinations of factors that are physical, biochemical, psychological or genetic can result in the development of depression.
 It can also be provoked by:

 physical or sexual abuse,

 Yet even when no clear trigger is immediately evident, depression can develop and persist for long periods of time as well.
 Thus, it is always crucial to seek professional help.

 In the interview with Prof. Dr. med.
 Wulf Rössler, Member of the Board of Directors, you will learn what depression is, what its symptoms and causes are, what does its treatment look like and how long it can take.

 Professor Dr. med.
 Wulf Rössler is an esteemed practitioner of psychiatry and psychology, responsible for managing the treatment of all clients at The Kusnacht Practice.
-An advisor on mental health programs to national governments, his expertise was fundamental for the establishment of the National Mental Health Plan in Luxembourg.
+An advisor on mental health programmes to national governments, his expertise was fundamental for the establishment of the National Mental Health Plan in Luxembourg.
 He has served as President and Vice-President of numerous professional organisations and is a member of the Board of the European Psychiatric Association.

 Are you in need of an individual interview or dedicated consultation?